 The Palace of Versailles with its magnificent gardens is in Versailles on the western edge of Paris.
 It is a UNESCO World Heritage Site and is the second most visited monument in the World.

 Explore the gardens of the Palace de Versailles

 One of the largest gardens ever made the gardens of the Palace of Versailles are laid out on an enormous scale.
 The gardens are a superb example of French-Style formal gardens.

 Designed by André Le Notre the canals and fountains and water features are a key feature of the gardens.
 With 372 statues, 55 water features, 600 fountains and 35km of canals you can't help but be impressed.

 The garden covers 800 hectares which includes 300 hectares of forest and two 'French' gardens, the 'Petit Parc' and the 'Trianon'

 This is the formal French-style of gardening at its best.
 Everything is impeccably kept.
 The massive number of topiaries are all clipped into immaculate shapes and the sheer splendour is amazing.
 This is a garden that was designed to impress and it certainly does.

-The Chateau de Versailles
+The Palace de Versailles